 By day John Hawley is a mild-mannered open hardware evangelist for Intel.
 But after hours he is the master of K-9

 , a robot dog he works on a little at a time.
 Yes, this is a Whovian thing, which is why John's K-9 looks so much like the Doctor's.
 But K-9 is also a pretty good dog on his/her own.
 No vet bills, no constant hunger, no barking at feral cats in the middle of the night, obeys every command... so maybe Dr. Who and John Hawley have the right idea when it comes to canines.
 Except.... aww.... my dog, Terri the Terrorist Terrier, just licked my hand.
 What a sweetie!
 Terri may not take orders from a hand-held remote, but she has a lot of other fine characteristics, including affection.
 K-9 is very cute in a squared-off, mechanical way, though.
 Hard to resist, despite a lack of soft fur and no tongue for licking his/her master's hand.
 (Alternate Video Link

 )Read Replies (0)

-By timothy from Slashdot's are-you-sure-this-is-a-shortcut? department
+By timothy from Slashdot's not-yet-part-of-every-smartphone department

-By timothy from Slashdot's ok-today-I-can-supersize-it department
+By timothy from Slashdot's very-heaven department

-."Read Replies (0)
+.Read Replies (0)